JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/settings.md

 - Peertube theme: this is a special theme, made especially for peertube's integration.
 - Default ConverseJS theme: this is the default ConverseJS theme.
-- ConverseJS concord theme: this is a theme provided by ConverseJS.
+- ConverseJS cyberpunk theme: this is a theme provided by ConverseJS.

 ### {{% livechat_label autocolors_label %}}